~2,000

 Train Your Gut

 Your gut is trainable.
 Practice your race nutrition on every long run.
-Research shows gut adaptations — improved tolerance and carb oxidation — occur within 2–4 weeks of consistent practice (Cox et al., 2010).
+Research shows gut adaptations — improved tolerance and carb oxidation — occur within as little as 2 weeks of consistent practice (Cox et al., 2010; Miall et al., 2018).
 This is not optional.

 Practice race fueling on every long run — no exceptions